Corona Termination: A New Threat

 Corona Termination: A New Threat to Expat Employment in Germany

-As is almost always the case in answering such legal questions, the correct response will depend almost exclusively on the specific circumstances surrounding the situation: As long as the expat fulfills their contractual obligations (i.e. if they continue to offer and perform their services, where appropriate from home office) he or she is generally entitled to retain their contractual remuneration.
+As is almost always the case in answering such legal questions, the correct response will depend almost exclusively on the specific circumstances surrounding the situation: As long as the expat fulfills their contractual obligations (i.e. if they continue to offer and perform their services, where appropriate from home office) they are generally entitled to retain their contractual remuneration.

 Short term absence

-In the event of a short-term leave of absence from the workplace of around one working week, the expat should retain his or her right to remuneration, even without offering or performing his or her own duties - unless § 616 BGB (An article of German law which states a person, for a short period of time, should not be deprived of renumeration due to circumstances outwith their control) is not contractually excluded.
+In the event of a short-term leave of absence from the workplace of around one working week, the expat should retain his or her right to remuneration, even without offering or performing their own duties - unless § 616 BGB (an article of German law which states a person, for a short period, should not be deprived of remuneration due to circumstances beyond their control) is not contractually excluded.
 Additionally, the termination of an employee would have almost no chance of succeeding, should it occur due to the expat’s contracting of the Coronavirus.

 Employer drop in sales